Eigenface: Use in facial recognition

 The weights of each gallery image only convey information describing that image, not that subject.
 An image of one subject under frontal lighting may have very different weights to those of the same subject under strong left lighting.
 This limits the application of such a system.
 Experiments in the original Eigenface paper presented the following results: an average of 96% with light variation, 85% with orientation variation, and 64% with size variation.

 Various extensions have been made to the eigenface method.
 The eigenfeatures method combines facial metrics (measuring distance between facial features) with the eigenface representation.
 Fisherface uses linear discriminant analysis and is less sensitive to variation in lighting and pose of the face.
 Fisherface uses labelled data to retain more of the class-specific information during the dimension reduction stage.

 A further alternative to eigenfaces and Fisherfaces is the active appearance model.
 This approach uses an active shape model to describe the outline of a face.
 By collecting many face outlines, principal component analysis can be used to form a basis set of models that encapsulate the variation of different faces.

 Many modern approaches still use principal component analysis as a means of dimension reduction or to form basis images for different modes of variation.

 Review

-Eigenface provides an easy and cheap way to realize face recognition in that:
+Eigenface provides a relatively simple way to realize face recognition in that: